Lemurs: they like to move it, move it!

 Sometimes known as white sifakas, these lemurs belong to the same family as the indri though they share their territory with ring-tailed lemurs.
 Sifakas spend their time in the trees, but when they come down to ground level, this is where they are instantly recognisable.
 They stand on their back legs and throw their arms above their heads - it’s a balancing act when you’re a lemur.
 As they jump across the ground, they appear as though they are dancing, a captivating and amusing sight.

-WHERE TO FIND THEM: South and west of the island, including the Berenty Reserve
+BEST PLACES TO SEE THEM: South and west of the island, including the Berenty Reserve and Mandrare River Camp.

 Perhaps the most recognisable of the lemurs with their attractive black and white banded tail and mask markings around their eyes.
 These lemurs spend more time on the ground than other lemurs and live in family groups of up to 20 individuals.
 Each lemur tail has thirteen alternating bands which they keep raised in the air as they travel along the ground, like a tour guides umbrella to keep the group together.

-WHERE TO FIND THEM: South and southwest regions of the island – Isalo and Andringitra National Parks and the Berenty Reserve
+BEST PLACES TO SEE THEM: South and southwest regions of the island – Isalo and Andringitra National Parks and the Berenty Reserve or Mandrare River Camp.

 These lemurs keep themselves to themselves and don’t associate with any other type of lemur.
 They take pride in their beautiful thick furry red coats and spend hours grooming.
 With a thick black tail, black legs, a black face and white tuft on the back of their head, they are both beautiful and striking.